 Open the PDF, and select your Dymo printer.
 The label name is as shown below when you come to print them out.

 Stick the labels on the parcels, and it’s off to the parcel bin with them!
 Amazingly simple, and no waiting in queues at the post office ever again!

-Let me know if this helps and if you spot anything which needs fixing/elaborating on.
+Let me know if this helps with your online shop postage and if you spot anything which needs fixing/elaborating on.

 1st January 2021